 We visited him in the hospice every single day.
 We sat there as family and friends came to say their final goodbyes.
 It was so unbelievably heartbreaking, watching family drive away knowing they’d probably never see him again.
 How do you walk away from someone for the final time?

 When we went home in an evening, I spent every single night with one eye on my phone.
 Checking whether it was on loud.
 Checking the house phone was working.
 Could I be contacted if something happened whilst I was asleep?
 Every minute I wasn’t with him, I waited for the call to tell me he was gone.

 The steroids were continuing to work and Dad was still full of life.
 It was strange really.
 He looked unwell but because of how he was, you’d never have thought he was going anywhere anytime soon.
-You almost questioned whether or not his prognosis was wrong.
+You almost questioned whether or not his prognosis was wrong and I remember walking around the gardens with Mum asking her whether they were sure there was nothing they could do?
+It just didn’t seem real.
 He ate, watched TV and Skyped relatives.
 A Doctor came to see us and told us that he could go home for a few hours if he wanted to.
-After much debate, he did.
+And after much debate, he did.

 I watched him as he sat back in his chair, playing on his iPad just like he always used to.
 Every now and again he completely zonked out and you’d have to wake him up.
 He wouldn’t even remember falling asleep but he thought it was hilarious.

 He ate all his dinner and even had dessert.
 Stan slept soundly under his chair.
 It was a magical evening and so lovely to be home.
 Mum drove him back to the hospice afterwards and he messaged us.

 14th September 2016, 9:46pm.
 ‘Night girls.
 You’re the light of my tunnel and spur me on.
 Cu tomorrow.
 X’